MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-web-app.md

 ---
 title: Provision and deploy a web app using the Azure SDK libraries
-description: Use the management libraries in the Azure SDK libraries for Python to provision a web app and then deploy app code from a GitHub repository. ms.date: 05/12/2020 ms.topic: conceptual
+description: Use the management libraries in the Azure SDK libraries for Python to provision a web app and then deploy app code from a GitHub repository. ms.date: 05/29/2020 ms.topic: conceptual
 ---

 # Example: Use the Azure libraries to provision and deploy a web app

-This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a web app on Azure App Service and deploy app code from a GitHub repository.
-(Equivalent Azure CLI commands are given at the end of the article.)
+This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a web app on Azure App Service and deploy app code from a GitHub repository. ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at later in this article.)

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.